Xinjiang papers

-The Xinjiang papers are a collection of more than 400 pages of internal Chinese government documents describing the government policy regarding Uyghur Muslims in the Xinjiang region.
+The Xinjiang papers are a collection of over 400 pages of what are claimed to be internal Chinese government documents describing the government policy regarding Uyghur Muslims in the Xinjiang region.
 In November 2019, journalists Austin Ramzy and Chris Buckley at The New York Times broke the story that characterized the documents as "one of the most significant leaks of government papers from inside China's ruling Communist Party in decades."
 According to The New York Times, the documents were leaked by a source inside the Chinese Communist Party and include a breakdown of how China created and organized the Xinjiang internment camps.

 In response to the Xinjiang papers' publication, the Chinese government claimed the documents were "sheer, pure fabrication".
 The leak has led to increased scrutiny and criticism of China's internment camps in Xinjiang.

 Description and contents

 The Xinjiang papers are a collection of over 400 pages of leaked internal Chinese documents detailing the detention of Uyghur Muslims in Xinjiang by the Chinese Communist Party.
 They consist of internal speeches by CCP General Secretary Xi Jinping and other officials, reports of population control and surveillance of Uyghur Muslims in Xinjiang, and internal investigations into local officials.